carbon-language/carbon-lang/lld/docs/design.rst

 With this model for the native file format, files can be read and turned into the in-memory graph of lld::Atoms with just a few memory allocations.
-And the format can easily adapt over time to new features
+And the format can easily adapt over time to new features.

 Textual representations in YAML